If you own a company and are thinking about retiring, then you may be wondering: Should I sell my company myself or hire a business broker?

 Experienced Business Brokers will make wise use of their client’s time by only introducing qualified buyers to the seller.
 Having spoken with thousands of potential buyers, an experienced business broker will have the instincts and knowledge to determine which buyers are most likely to buy a particular business.
 They are also good at working with a number of buyers at once to potentially create a bidding environment for their client’s business which provides leverage in negotiations.
 They will help to negotiate not just the price but the terms and conditions of the accepted offer.

+An experienced Business Broker will sell your business much faster and at a better price than if you tried to sell it on your own.
 Top business brokers have relationships with banks which they can bring in to provide financing.
 The banking relationships enable the Broker to have a keen understanding of whether a particular buyer is able to get financing for a given deal.

 When you are selecting which offers to go with, the best business brokers will help their client to understand not just the highest offer but who is most likely to be able to close on an offer and which deal structure would be best.
 Business Brokers make recommendations but at the end of the day, it is an owner who makes the final decision.
 Once you decide which offer to accept there is still a lot of work to be done before you are sitting around a closing table.